teamrabu/rabu-schedule/readme.md

 You'll need Ruby installed to run Rabu Schedule.
 Windows users may find an installer at [RubyInstaller](http://rubyinstaller.org/downloads/).

 Rabu Schedule takes a JSON file containing a development team's estimates on STDIN and outputs a nicely-formatted HTML file on STDOUT.
+(If the input contains non-ASCII characters, it must use the UTF-8 encoding.)
 There is no documentation of the input file at this time, but you can work from `estimates.rabu` as an example.
 For another example, see `/src/html/_html_test.rabu`.

 Limitations